irudnyts/funky/ideas.md

 * Load from Kaggle all datasets and winning models.
 Train a neural network to predict the best model for a given dataset.

 * Participate in Kaggle competition.

+* A function for `ggplot2` for cross-hatching of polygons -- `geom_hatched_polygon`:
+    - define a сircumscribed square
+    - define angeled lines in this square
+    - find intersection of lines and shape edges, that will define the start and end of lines